 Complaint or report

 Is a PMD container full?
 Or do you have another question or comment?
 Let us know via the MijnGemeente app or call us on 14 043.

-Cling film (used or unused)
+Cling film and aluminium foil (used or unused)

 Empty metal and tin packaging, such as:

 - Drink cans (a deposit on drink cans will be introduced on 31 December 2022)